 Many people want their insurance companies to pay for mental health services and on the surface this seems logical.
 People pay a health insurance premium that requires insurers to cover a portion of this cost.
 But if you are thinking about using insurance to cover the cost of counseling, here are some things to consider:

 - Health insurance requires that you be given a mental health diagnosis so that your therapist can be reimbursed.

 - You may wish to opt out of using your insurance for counseling if you do not wish to have a mental health diagnosis in your permanent healthcare record.

 - Not using insurance means you do not have a potentially stigmatizing and enduring statement about your health.

 - Health insurance carriers have access to your private information, including provider case notes and your diagnosis.
 Your personal issues can be viewed by health insurance company employees.

-- Sometimes payments are denied for services that have already been provided.
-This means you will have to pay out-of-pocket for services after the fact.
+- Sometimes payments are denied for services that have already been provided, meaning you will have to pay out-of-pocket for services after the fact.

-- Though not all health insurers are like this, health insurers do periodically deny claims, limit care, dictate care, and intrude on your personal health care records.
+- Though not all health insurers are like this, some insurers do periodically deny claims, limit care, dictate care, and intrude on your personal health care records.

 - Insurers may decide that certain diagnoses are not eligible for reimbursement, though they have paid for the same service with the same patient in the recent past.